PoPeC: PAoI-Centric Task Offloading with Priority over Unreliable Channels: Conclusion

 \begin{IEEEbiography}[{ }]{Yongmin Zhang} (Senior Member, IEEE) received the PhD degree in control science and engineering in 2015, from Zhejiang University, Hangzhou, China.
 From 2015 to 2019, he was a postdoctoral research fellow in the Department of Electrical and Computer Engineering at the University of Victoria, BC, Canada.
 He is currently a Professor in the School of Computer Science and Engineering at the Central South University, Changsha, China.
 His research interests include IoTs, Smart Grid, and Mobile Computing.
 He won the best paper award of IEEE PIMRC 2012 and the IEEE Asia-Pacific (AP) outstanding paper award 2018. \end{IEEEbiography} -20pt plus -1fil

-\begin{IEEEbiography}[{ }]{Ju Ren} (Senior Member, IEEE) received the B.Sc.
+\begin{IEEEbiography}[{ }]{Ju Ren} Ju Ren [M’16, SM’21] (renju@tsinghua.edu.cn) received the B.Sc.
 (2009), M.Sc.
 (2012), Ph.D.
 (2016) degrees all in computer science, from Central South University, China.
 Currently, he is an associate professor with the Department of Computer Science and Technology, Tsinghua University, China.
 His research interests include Internet-of-Things, edge computing, edge intelligence, as well as security and privacy.

-He currently serves as an associate editor for many journals, including IEEE Transactions on Cloud Computing and IEEE Transactions on Vehicular Technology, etc. He also served as the general co-chair for IEEE BigDataSE’20, the TPC co-chair for IEEE BigDataSE’19, the publicity co-chair for IEEE ICDCS’22, the poster co-chair for IEEE MASS’18, a symposium co-chair for IEEE/CIC ICCC’23\&19, I-SPAN’18 and IEEE VTC’17 Fall, etc. He received many best paper awards from IEEE flagship conferences, including IEEE ICC’19 and IEEE HPCC’19, etc., the IEEE TCSC Early Career Researcher Award (2019), and the IEEE ComSoc Asia-Pacific Best Young Researcher Award (2021).
-He was recognized as a highly cited researcher by Clarivate (2020-2022). \end{IEEEbiography} -20pt plus -1fil
+He currently serves as an associate editor for many journals, including IEEE Transactions on Mobile Computing, IEEE Transactions on Cloud Computing and IEEE Transactions on Vehicular Technology, etc. He also served as the general co-chair for IEEE BigDataSE’20, the TPC co-chair for IEEE BigDataSE’19, the track co-chair for IEEE ICDCS’24, the poster co-chair for IEEE MASS’18, a symposium co-chair for IEEE/CIC ICCC’23\&19, I-SPAN’18 and IEEE VTC’17 Fall, etc. He received several best paper awards from IEEE flagship conferences, including IEEE ICC’19 and IEEE HPCC’19, etc., the IEEE TCSC Early Career Researcher Award (2019), and the IEEE ComSoc Asia-Pacific Best Young Researcher Award (2021).
+He was recognized as a highly cited researcher by Clarivate (2020-2022).